 What if I have a prolonged fear of water?

-Sometimes fear of water might be normal and rational because you might be thinking about avoiding any dangers in it, but if you have a prolonged and intense fear of water and it is causing distress, interfering with your personal and social life, or limiting your water-related activities, then you probably have thalassophobia.
+Sometimes fear of water might be normal and rational because you might be thinking about avoiding any dangers in it, but if you have a prolonged and intense fear of water and it is causing distress, interfering with your personal and social life, or limiting your water-related activities, then it might be Thalassophobia.
 For example, if you refuse to go to the beach with your friends because you have a fear of oceans, then your social life is being affected, and you are limiting yourself from enjoying the quality of your life.

 You know that your fear is irrational, but you feel panic and anxiety when you think of going to large water bodies, and you have anxious thoughts about the large creatures in them.
 In this case, it is wise to consult a mental health professional for diagnosis and treatment.